 There have been some challenges, however.
 An Ooredoo spokesperson said they have even had to use oxen to carry equipment to some locations as they deploy their network.
 Welcome to Myanmar.

-For those keeping track, our last look at buying a SIM card in Myanmar in October 2012 offered few options for the traveler passing through.
+For those keeping track, our previous look at buying a SIM card in Myanmar offered few options for the traveler passing through.
 The temporary “traveler” SIM would run you $20 with expensive call rates and no options for data.
 While hardly amazing now, at least we’re heading in the right direction.

-Prices are in Myanmar kyat, and at the time of writing, the exchange rate is approximately 1030 kyat to $1.00 USD but it’s been unstable recently.
+Prices are in Myanmar kyat.
+At the time of writing, the exchange rate is approximately 1030 kyat to $1.00 USD but it’s been unstable recently.

-We’re recommending Ooredoo instead of MPT because of their low-cost sim card (1500 kyat vs ~5000 kyat), and much better English-language support, even though the recent network launch means coverage is hardly perfect.
+We’re recommending Ooredoo instead of MPT because of their low-cost SIM card (1500 kyat vs ~5000 kyat) and much better English-language support.
+Coverage is hardly perfect, though.

 It’s best to visit one of the Ooredoo stores in downtown Yangon or Mandalay for the highest chance of English help, but seriously, everyone and their dog sells Ooredoo SIM cards and top-ups.
 I wasn’t asked for any ID, and was in and out of the random mobile phone shop in less than 5 minutes.

 You *may* need to provide your passport (though it’s unlikely), and you will require an unlocked phone or have to buy a phone while here.
 If your phone is currently locked, you may be able to have your phone unlocked at a general mobile store if you don’t mind potentially voiding your warranty.

 1500 kyat will get you a SIM card ready for 3G data access.